 How the £2,500 Energy Price Guarantee works

-The Government has put an Energy Price Guarantee in place for the next two years to protect customers from high wholesale energy costs.
+The Government has put an Energy Price Guarantee in place to protect customers from high wholesale energy costs.
 It caps energy unit prices for most customers so that a typical home shouldn't pay more than around £2,500.

 How this discount factors into your energy bills depends on a few things: like whether you’re on a fixed or variable tariff, how you choose to pay, and where in the UK you live.
 Find out all the details here, including the maximum Energy Price Guarantee rates set out by the government.

 Want to know what you'll pay?